-15 Surprising Health Benefits of Apples That’ll Have You Eating One (Or More) A Day
+13 Surprising Health Benefits of Apples That’ll Have You Eating One (or More) a Day

-Sometimes the simplest foods are the best foods.
+Sometimes the simplest foods are the best foods for us.

 1. Whiter, healthier teeth

-Apples won’t replace your toothbrush, but biting and chewing an apple stimulates the production of saliva in your mouth, reducing tooth decay by lowering the levels of bacteria.
-This is the single thing that causes most teeth issues.
+Apples won’t replace your toothbrush, but biting and chewing an apple can stimulate the production of saliva in your mouth and reduce tooth decay by lowering the levels of bacteria.

 2. Avoid Alzheimer’s